That YouTube video has 10 million views. Is any of it true?

 Political commentators and news channels making claims about policies, statistics, and events.

-Political fact-check →Education & explainers
+Political claims →Education & explainers

 Popular explainer channels that simplify complex topics — sometimes oversimplifying into inaccuracy.